devcybiko/gregsmithwiki/content/cheatsheets/github.md

+# Github Getting Started

-# These notes will help you with your GitLab / GitHub Assignments
+These notes will help you with your GitLab / GitHub Assignments

 ## Create a GitHub Repository